Skip to content

 echo "How many tools are available?" | nb

-You currently have 12 tools available from the @nimblebraininc/bash bundle.
+You currently have 3 tools available from the @nimblebraininc/granola bundle, plus the built-in platform tools.

 Each line of input is a separate message in the same conversation.
 The session stays alive until stdin closes (EOF):